p4lang/behavioral-model/docs/simple_switch.md

 `m.read(result_field2)`, or if both of those calls are in the same action.
 All calls to the `read()` method for `m` must have the same result parameter where the result is written.

+### BMv2 `meter rate units` implementation notes

+The user of the P4 program enters the meter rate and burtsize in units of bytes/microsec.